xishec/mbo-db/OFFLINE_APP_PROPOSAL.md

 **Q: Can two admins work at the same time if they both have internet?**
 > A: Yes!
 When everyone is online, multiple people can work at the same time with no issues.

+---

+## Data Safety & Completeness

+### How We Keep Your Data Safe

+Your bird banding data is protected through a **dual-storage approach**:

+**1. Cloud Storage (Primary)**
+- All data is stored in Firebase (Google's cloud database)
+- Automatically backed up and replicated across multiple data centers
+- Protected by enterprise-grade security
+- Accessible from anywhere with internet

+**2. Local Copy (Backup)**
+- Each admin's laptop maintains a complete copy of the database
+- Acts as a backup if cloud access is temporarily unavailable
+- Ensures you can always work, even without internet
+- Data persists on your device until you explicitly clear it

+### Why This Matters

+With this approach, you get the best of both worlds:

+- **Reliability**: If the cloud service has an outage (rare), your local copy keeps you working
+- **Completeness**: Your laptop always has a full, up-to-date copy of all bird records
+- **Peace of mind**: Data exists in multiple places—never just one
+- **Recovery**: If something happens to your laptop, the cloud has everything
+- **Accessibility**: Team members can access the latest data from any device when online

+### Data Lifecycle

+1. **When online**: Your app automatically syncs with the cloud every few seconds
+2. **When offline**: New entries are stored locally on your laptop
+3. **When reconnecting**: Local changes upload to the cloud, ensuring nothing is lost
+4. **Always**: Both copies stay in sync, giving you redundancy and reliability